""

 • Do you want to make it easier for you to actively engage in Icelandic society?

-The Practical Diploma in Icelandic as a second language is a 60 ECTS program for students who have little prior knowledge of Icelandic.
+The Practical Diploma in Icelandic as a second language is a 60 ECTS programme for students who have little prior knowledge of Icelandic.

-Students must have reached level pre-A1 within the Common European Framework when they start the programme.
-See for example:
+Applicants must demonstrate through an entrance examination that they have reached level A1 within the Common European Framework when they start the programme.
+See, for example:

 Application deadline